gasparian/lsh-search-go/README.md

     - ~~add decorator to handlers to measure the response time~~;
     - ~~add hasher update on pop/put/get (store timestamp of the last change and compare the local one with the actual)~~;
     - ~~make docker image even lighter - deploy only binaries using [docker scratch](https://github.com/phrozen/geohash/blob/master/server/Dockerfile)~~;
-    - calculate distances in separate goroutines?;
-    - drop cursors where they're not needed;
+    - replace vector with the gonum's blas based [implementation](https://godoc.org/gonum.org/v1/gonum/mat#VecDense);
     - add unit tests for API methods;
 4. Add search quality testing using the test part of the benchmark dataset:
     - ~~implement client~~;
-    - write code for recall calculation, depending on threshold value;
+    - ~~write code for recall calculation, depending on threshold value~~;
     - add time analisys and logging during the benchmark;
     - add unit tests for metrics calculation funcs;
 5. Decouple db with "original" data and lsh:
+    - drop cursors where they're not needed;
     - store vectors alongside with hashes;
-    - add ability to provide a vector in the put query;
+    - add ability to provide an array of vectors in the put and pop queries;
-    - generate unique hash for every vector to be able to search
     - add shell script for populating hashes from the client and decouple the lsh from db as much as possible;
 6. Make readme section on "how it works".

 ### Notes:
  - Below I'll show how to talk with mongodb via console, to make quick checks on the dataset.
-   So first you better first check the monogodb [docs](https://docs.mongodb.com/manual/mongo/).
+   So first you better check the monogodb [docs](https://docs.mongodb.com/manual/mongo/).
    Then get inside the docker:
    ```
    docker exec -ti mongo mongo